broadinstitute/gatk/src/main/python/org/broadinstitute/hellbender/gcnvkernel/README.txt

         This module additionally provides general-purpose templates for setting up arbitrary ADVI inference tasks for models with mixed discrete and continuous latent variables.

-    `gcnvkernel.utils`: Contains utility classes for CLI tools, as well as an implementation of recursive least squares (RLS).
+    `gcnvkernel.utils`: Contains utility classes for CLI scripts, an implementation of recursive least squares (RLS), and a number of useful mathematical functions.

 Even though `gcnvkernel` can be used as a standalone tool, its intended use case is to be privately called by GATK CLI tools.
 As such, the outputs of `gcnvkernel` are considered